-Now that you have a better understanding of sea-level rise around the globe, local sea-level rise and how these both impact you, what can you do about it?
+It's quite clear that sea levels are rising around the globe and that at the local level, sea level amounts can vary from community to community.
+But the big question is: what can you do about it?
+The simple answer: you need to plan and adapt.
 Incorporating sea-level rise into future coastal management practices and adaptation planning is the biggest step and will ultimately cost less in the long run.

 Planning for future sea-level rise is not a 100-metre sprint and is not a solo event.
 Think of it more as a 4-person relay race where each person represents a step in the adaptation process: